MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netconfiguration/nf-netconfiguration-netconfigurationassignmultistring.md

-The **NetConfigurationAssignMultiString** method assigns a set of strings to a specified value name in the registry.
+The **NetConfigurationAssignMultiString** function assigns a set of strings to a specified value name in the registry.
 The strings are contained in a specified collection of framework string objects.

 ## -parameters